Azure/azure-powershell/src/Reservations/docs/Invoke-AzReservationUnarchiveReservation.md

 # Invoke-AzReservationUnarchiveReservation

 ## SYNOPSIS
-Unarchiving a `Reservation` moves it to the state it was before archiving.\n
+Restores a `Reservation` to the state it was before archiving.\n

 ## SYNTAX